forem/forem/docs/getting-started/config-env.md

 # Configuring environment variables and secret keys

 Take a look at `Envfile`.
 This file lists all the `ENV` variables we use and provides a fake default for any missing keys.
-You'll need to get your own free [Agolia credentials][agolia] to get your development environment running.
+You'll need to get your own free [Algolia credentials][algolia] to get your development environment running.

 The [backend guide][backend_guide] will show you how to get free API keys for additional services that may be required to run certain parts of the app.